Short Seamew

 The Short SB.6 Seamew was a British aircraft designed in 1951 by David Keith-Lucas of Shorts as a lightweight anti-submarine platform to replace the Royal Navy Fleet Air Arm (FAA)'s Grumman Avenger AS 4 with the Reserve branch of the service.
 It first flew on 23 August 1953, but, due to poor performance coupled with shifting defence doctrine, it never reached service and only 24 production aircraft had flown before the project was cancelled.
-It has been described as a "camel amongst race-horses".

 Design and development

 The Short Seamew was selected to fulfill Admiralty Specification M.123D for a simple, lightweight anti-submarine aircraft capable of unassisted operation from any of the Royal Navy's aircraft carriers in all but the worst of conditions, in particular escort carriers which the UK still had in considerable numbers from the Second World War.
 Although specifically designed for naval operations, the Seamew was also intended for land-based use by the RAF.
 It was to be suitable for mass production and operation by the Air Branch of the Royal Naval Volunteer Reserve (RNVR).
 This specification was in response to the alarming increase in capabilities of the Soviet submarine forces following the Second World War.